 How Do Toasters Work?

 Fire sufficed for ages as the agent for applying radiant heat to bread.
 Still, with the coming of the electrical age, things became more complicated – not necessarily for the person toasting, but rather for the toasting device itself.
-In this article, compiled from service and repair manuals, the inner workings of a variety of toasters are revealed.
+Read on to learn about the inner workings of a variety of toasters.

 Inside The Toaster